How To See This Month’s 2 Glorious Meteor Showers

 There’s more than one reason December is dubbed the “most wonderful time of the year.”
 Holiday lights are in plentiful supply everywhere you look, but the ones we’re most excited about are the two final meteor showers of the year: Geminid and Ursids.

-You can view the first of the two, the Geminid Meteor Shower, December 13 to 14 from the mid-evening until dawn.
+You can view the first of the two, the Geminid Meteor Shower, 13th to 14th December from the mid-evening until dawn.
 According to Earth Sky, the shower takes place near the stars Castor and Pollux in the Gemini constellation, hence the given name “Geminid.”

 We suggest bundling up.
 It may be getting chilly out, but you’re not going to want to miss this shower.
 Space.com names the Geminid Meteor Shower one of the best and brightest of the year.
 At its peak — around 2 a.m., wherever you are — you can see as many as 120 meteors per hour.